inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	Back, after an animated conversation with the other occupants of the truck, he reassures the clerk, that, yes, in fact, two-by-fours would be acceptable.
-	"OK," says the clerk, writing it down, "how long you want 'em?"
+	"OK," says the clerk, writing it down, "how long  want 'em?"
 	The guy gets the blank look again.
 "Uh...
 I guess I better go check," he says.
 	He goes back out to the truck, and there's another animated